-In the US, you need to have the Wallet app on an iPhone or iPad with iOS 12.4 or later (or with iPadOS) to get access to all of the Apple Card's features.
-If you don't add a compatible iPhone or iPad to your account after getting an Apple Card, you could only use it for eligible Apple purchases.
+In the US, you need to have the Wallet app and an iPhone or iPad, Apple Watch or Mac.
+For example, you can use it with iPhones that have Face ID or Touch ID (except iPhone5s).
+If you don't add a compatible Apple device to your account after getting an Apple Card, you could only use it for eligible Apple purchases.

 Apple hasn't announced any plans to support the card on Android and it's highly unlikely that will happen.
 While a physical card is also supplied for use in stores that don't directly accept Apple Pay, you need to sign into your iCloud account with a valid Apple ID as part of the application process.

 - Apple Card April 2023 rates and conditions summary

 The best standing desk in Australia: Our top choice of the year